 Hay's geography, climate and environment are conducive to a range of agricultural and pastoral activity.
-The Hay Shire is well known for its Merino sheep and wool industry as well as producing a diverse range of commercial crops such as rice, corn, cotton and wheat.
+The Hay Shire is well known for its Merino sheep and wool industry as well as producing a diverse range of commercial crops such as rice, corn and wheat.
+It has recently become well known for cotton, with one of the world’s largest cotton gins being constructed near the town, and extensive cotton production taking place in the region.
 Irrigated horticultural land produces lettuce, rockmelon, broccoli, grapes and garlic.
 Hay is centrally located to transport this produce to markets in Sydney, Melbourne, Adelaide and Canberra.
 The potential to value add in the horticultural industry is extensive.

-Employment opportunities in the horticultural sector are available from casual to fulltime positions.
+Employment opportunities in the agricultural sector are available from casual to fulltime positions.
 The emerging tourism industry has also created a demand for skilled people in the hospitality, retail and service sector.

 Retail and Commercial Space

 Hay presents opportunities for commercial and retail space in good locations at reasonable prices.
 Buildings within the CBD are generally available with most having main street frontage.